-On the last track, we discussed teens with oppositional disorder who become violent and techniques to prevent violent outbursts.
+In the last section, we discussed teens with oppositional disorder who become violent and techniques to prevent violent outbursts.
 These techniques included Nurture; Intervention; and Talk Back.

-On this track, we will discuss teens with oppositional disorders who are prone to truancy and failing grades.
+In this section, we will discuss teens with oppositional disorders who are prone to truancy and failing grades.
 We will also present techniques to help keep a truant teen in school.
 These techniques include: Working with the School; Back to School; Positive Praise and Recognition through Role Playing.

 3 Techniques to Help Keep a Truant Teen in School